ethanmoyer/NADRA/README.md

 Pyenv might also be a good tool for managing python versions: https://github.com/pyenv/pyenv

 The script promptd the user for the location of the training data set, the test data set, and the validation data set.
 The prompt requires that the provided data sets be provided from the processed_data directory and contain the words 'train' in the trainining data set and the validation data set and 'test' in the test data set; otherwise, the script will exit.

+## NEUROMORPHIC SOLUTIONS TO DNA SUBSEQUENCE AND RESTRICTION SITE ANALYSIS REPORT

+In the this repository is the write up of the project.
+This paper gives background to the problem and the avenue by which I went to solve it.
+Also it explores the alternatives to the machine learning algorithms that were explored as well.